mt-class/penn/project.md

 ## Implementation Specification

-All implementations should be runnable with the following commands:
+All implementations should be runnable using the following command:

     ./program | ./grade